Usbac/wolff/docs/cache.md

 You can perfectly refresh the cache deleting the cache folder content or the folder itself.

-If you want to force a view to don't use the cache system, you can pass a false value to the render method of the `Core\View` class as the third parameter.
+If you want to force a view to don't use the cache system, you can pass a false value to the `render` method of the `Wolff\Core\View` class as the third parameter.

 ```php
 View::render('home', $data, false);